had cured many and, as a result, those who had diseases

 The Third Sunday in Ordinary Time begins to take us through Luke's Gospel.
-We will follow it each week until February when Lent begins and pick it up again after the Easter season when Ordinary Time returns.
+We will follow it each week until Lent begins and pick it up again after the Easter season when Ordinary Time returns.
 It introduces Jesus as returning to Galilee “in the power of the Spirit” where he goes to the synagogue and teaches from Isaiah: “The Spirit of the Lord is upon me, because he has anointed me to bring glad tidings to the poor.”
 He ends with the stunning words “Today this Scripture passage is fulfilled in your hearing.”

 Daily Prayer This Week

 Ordinary Time is the longest Season of the Church year.
 Week after week, we are following the scriptures, and learning from them.
 It is important to focus our desires early in the day and talk with the Lord throughout the day, in the background of our busy lives.
 This is how we become "Contemplatives in Action" and find intimacy with God without leaving the context of the real circumstances of our lives.